-- A. The family day care home operator is responsible for obtaining for each child in care a current, complete and properly executed DH 3040, Student Health Examination form, incorporated by reference in 65C-22.001(8)(q), F.A.C. and may be obtained from the local county health department, or a signed statement by an authorized professional that indicates the results of the components of the form are included in the health examination from the custodial parent or legal guardian, within 30 days of enrollment. - B. The Student Health Examination shall be completed by a person given statutory authority to perform health examinations. - C. The Student Health Examination form or signed statement is valid for two years from the date the physical was performed and must be on file as long as the child is in care. - D. If the custodial parents or legal guardians fail to provide the above required documentation within 30 days of enrollment, the family day care home shall not allow the child to remain in the program. - E. School-aged children attending public or nonpublic schools are not required to have student health examination and immunization records on file at the family day care home as such records are on file at the school where the child is enrolled.

-- F. If the custodial parents or legal guardians need assistance concerning these requirements, the family day care home shall refer them to the Department of Health or to the child's physician. - G. Medical records in this section are the property of the custodial parent or legal guardian and must be returned when the child is no longer in care.
-The medical records are transferable if the child is placed in a different family day care home.
+- A. The operator is responsible for obtaining for each child in care a current, complete and properly executed DH 3040, Student Health Examination form, incorporated by reference in 65C-22.001(7)(q), F.A.C. and may be obtained from the local county health department, or a signed statement by an authorized professional that indicates the results of the components of the form are included in the health examination from the custodial parent or legal guardian, within 30 days of enrollment. - B. The Student Health Examination shall be completed by a person given statutory authority to perform health examinations. - C. The Student Health Examination form or signed statement is valid for two years from the date the physical was performed and must be on file as long as the child is in care. - D. If the custodial parents or legal guardians fail to provide the above required documentation within 30 days of enrollment, the home shall not allow the child to remain in the program. - E. School-aged children attending public or nonpublic schools are not required to have student health examination and immunization records on file at the home as such records are on file at the school where the child is enrolled. - F. If the custodial parents or legal guardians need assistance concerning these requirements, the home shall refer them to the Department of Health or to the child's physician. - G. Medical records in this section are the property of the custodial parent or legal guardian and must be returned when the child is no longer in care.
+The medical records are transferable if the child is placed in a different child care. - H. Any child who has or is at an increased risk for a chronic physical, developmental, behavioral or emotional condition and require additional services must have a current Emergency Care Plan included in the child's file and readily accessible for those caring for the child.
+Child care personnel caring for a child with an Emergency Care Plan must be trained to recognize and respond appropriately to a medical emergency.